sprocketsullivan/Boxplot/chapter1.md

 `@instructions`

-Here you will find an explanation of central tendency like mean and median and the second and third moment of a distribution.
+[Here](https://www.youtube.com/watch?v=fv5QB3eK7jA) you will find an explanation of mean, variance, and skew of a distribution.

-[insert plot here, link to material, see here for explanation] To get a good feeling for your data it is often beneficial to plot it in several ways that also include second and third moments one example is the so called boxplot.
+To get a feeling for your data it is often beneficial to plot it in several ways that also include standard deviation and skew.
+One example is the so called boxplot.
 Execute the code on the right to view a boxplot.

 Compared to a barplot, the boxplot contains more information.
 The line in the middle of the box represents the median.
+That is, 50% of the data lie above this line and 50% below.
-If this line is shifted upwards or downwards of the middle, the data is skewed (not symetrically distributed around the mean).
+If this line is shifted upwards or downwards from the middle, the data is skewed, i.e. not symetrically distributed around the mean.

 `@hint`